nefarius/LupuServ/README.md

 ## Motivation

-I happened to know an owner of the very early central alarm system Lupusec XT1 from the German company [Lupus Electronics](https://www.lupus-electronics.de/en/), which has been declared End Of Life several years ago and doesn't receive firmware updates anymore.
-It appears, that the manufacturer isn't particularly proud of this early revision, as it has become impossible to find resources about it on the company websites (except for the **XT1 Plus** which is *not* the system I'm talking about, but a newer platform).
+I happened to know an owner of the very early central alarm system Lupusec XT1 from the German company [Lupus Electronics](https://www.lupus-electronics.de/en/), which was declared End Of Life several years ago and doesn't receive firmware updates anymore.
+It appears that the manufacturer isn't particularly proud of this early revision, as it has become impossible to find resources about it on the company websites.
+You can still find the **XT1 Plus** which is *not* the system I'm talking about, but a newer platform.

 The system offers a few methods of notifying the outside world about an alarm event, the one in question being able to send a classic SMS message to a maximum of two phone numbers.
-APIs tend to change or become deprecated, and without firmware updates there isn't much one can do.
-Which is exactly what happened here; the SMS gateway implementation broke and thanks to this thing not provide any logs or sources, who knows why.
-This leaves us with a few different channels to grab events from: Contact-ID - which I have no idea what that is and what to do with it - and E-Mail.
+APIs tend to change or become deprecated, and without firmware updates, there isn't much one can do.
+Which is exactly what happened here; the SMS gateway implementation broke, and thanks to this thing not provide any logs or sources, who knows why.
+This leaves us with a few different channels to grab events from: Contact-ID (which I have no idea what that is and what to do with it) and E-Mail.

 I decided to abuse the E-Mail functionality to receive alarm (and status change) events by faking an SMTP-Server, which in turn transforms the mail body and sends it to an SMS gateway in proxy.
 The application uses .NET 8.0 and is designed